atlas-jj/atlas-jj.github.io/robot-learning-geometry.md

 To evaluate our proposed method, we design a table organization task in a Sapien simulator[[17]](#c17).
 The task is to organize messy items on a table in a neat way.
 It was firstly introduced in IROS 2020 as a manipulation challenge called "Open Cloud Robot Table Organization Challenge" (OCRTOC)[[18]](#c18).
 In OCRTOC, an organization task is defined by specifying each object's target pose w.r.t. the table, which is quite cumbersome.
 In this work, we change it to a more natural setting: human demonstrate the organization task using different object instances, robot is requried to learn the task that generalizes to categorical objects.
+Under this new setting, the robot is required to organize books, mugs in a neat way regardless of what books or mugs it is manipulating.
+As a result, it's suitable for the study of categorical object generalization.

 ## References
 <a id="c1">[1]</a>